-China Tower barely changed in HK debut after world's largest IPO in two years
+China Tower barely changed in Hong Kong debut

-HONG KONG (Reuters) - China Tower Corp Ltd’s (0788.HK) shares opened virtually flat on their debut in Hong Kong on Wednesday, with escalating Sino-U.S. trade tensions weighing on investor sentiment towards the world’s biggest initial public offering (IPO) in two years.
+HONG KONG (Reuters) - China Tower Corp’s shares opened virtually flat on their debut in Hong Kong on Wednesday, with escalating Sino-US trade tensions weighing on investor sentiment toward the world’s biggest initial public offering (IPO) in two years.

 Coming after a string of weak IPO debuts in Hong Kong, China Tower’s performance could impact upcoming listings such as Sinochem Energy.
 It may also weigh on the city’s attempts to sustain its record fundraising from stock floats.